Skip to main content

 epclandlordscompliancerental-property

 As a landlord, understanding Energy Performance Certificates (EPCs) is essential for legal compliance and maximising your rental income.
-This guide covers everything landlords need to know about EPCs in 2025 and beyond.
+This guide covers everything landlords need to know about EPCs in 2026 and beyond - including the confirmed Band C by 2030 deadline.

 What is an EPC?